-2.7.3 Remediation and Handshake Retry
+2.10.3 Remediation and Handshake Retry

 In several cases, it is useful to retry an Integrity Check Handshake.
 First, an endpoint may be isolated until remediation is complete.
 Once remediation is complete, an IMC can inform the TNCC of this fact and suggest that the TNCC retry the Integrity Check Handshake.
 Second, a TNCS can initiate a retry of an Integrity Check Handshake (if the TNCS or IMV policies change or as a periodic recheck).
 Third, an IMC or IMV can request a handshake retry in response to a condition detected by the IMC or IMV (suspicious activity, for instance).
 In any case, it's generally desirable (but not always possible) to reuse state established by the earlier handshake and to avoid disrupting network connectivity during the handshake retry.
+IF-TNCCS 1.0 and IF-T 1.0 do not provide any support for handshake retry without disrupting network connectivity but future versions of these specifications will probably do so.
+In the mean time, proprietary protocols may provide this capability.